esridc/e2e-testing-workshop/5-testing-maps/README.md

 ![Original baseline before map is loaded](./images/baseline-pre-map-load.png "Original baseline image")

 Uh oh.
-Looks like our test took a screenshot before the map had fully loaded and the sidebar had been populated with the results of asynchronous tests.
+Looks like our test took a screenshot before the map had fully loaded and the sidebar had been populated with the results of asynchronous network calls.

 ## Fine-tuning the Baseline Image